 Yes, this is possible.
 However, the work must be reasonable.
 In addition, employee protection also applies here, i.e. the employer is obliged to take appropriate and proportionate measures to protect his employees and thus prevent infection or spread of the coronavirus.

-- Do I have to work during the pandemic?
+Do I have to make any work efforts during the pandemic?

 Yes, you can claim unemployment benefit if you are willing and able to take up a new job.
 You must expect a sanction if the risk proves to be non-existent (e.g. if the employer has fulfilled his duty of care and provides adequate protection for his employees).